sean2442/jquery.formslider/docs/EXTENDING.md

 # Extending

-By combining, configuring and writing own plugins you are able to implement nearly any behaviour you can imagine.
+By combining, configuring and writing own plugins you are able to implement nearly any behavior you can imagine.

 ## AbstractFormsliderPlugin
 Your plugin should inherit `AbstractFormsliderPlugin`.